 Fiverr – While it can be a hit or a miss, Fiverr has a huge database of freelancers that can do just about anything that your online project needs.

-99 Designs - A solid choice for logo designs - the DYD logo was created on 99Designs!
-99Designs is a competition based platform where multiple freelancers submit their ideas and you pick your favorite.
-We did have some bumps along the way, but overall it was a good experience and we are very pleased with the end result.
+99 Designs – A solid choice for logo designs – the DYD logo was created on 99Designs!
+99Designs is a competition based platform where multiple freelancers submit their ideas and you pick your favourite.
+We did have some bumps along the way, but overall it was a good experience and I was pretty darn pleased with the end result.

-Codeable - We've used codeable anytime we need to hire a developer, and the results have always been mind-blowingly amazing.
-Not cheap, but the developers are experienced, and incredibly professional.
+Codeable – I use codeable anytime I need to hire a developer, and the results have always been mind-blowingly amazing.
+Not usually cheap, but the developers are experienced, and incredibly professional.

 Canva – This is a free, must have tool.
 Canva makes basic graphic design extremely simple without sacrificing any quality.
 This is great tool to help you design blog graphics, infographics, memes, social media promos, and anything else that needs a bit of flair.
 All of the graphics on DYD are made on Canva.

-Shareasale - One of our favorite affiliate networks with loads of awesome, high paying, affiliate programs to choose from.
+Shareasale – One of my favourite affiliate networks with loads of awesome, high paying, affiliate programs to choose from.

 Affiliate Window – Another great affiliate network worth checking out.

-Avantlink - This affiliate network includes the REI affiliate program - one of our favorites.
+Avantlink – This affiliate network includes the REI affiliate program – one of my favourites.